 Free Things for Kids

-Those traveling with little cruisers who don’t want to pay for excursions or admission to the waterpark can enjoy plenty of kid-friendly activities that are completely free!
+Those traveling with little cruisers who don’t want to pay for excursions or admission to the Thrill Waterpark can enjoy plenty of kid-friendly activities that are completely free!

 Splashaway Bay is a signature feature for Royal Caribbean cruise ships, offering tons of fun water activities for kids on the pool deck.
-The Splashaway Bay on CocoCay is similar - but amplified to be even bigger and better!
+The Splashaway Bay on CocoCay is similar, but it was amplified to be even bigger and better!
 Your kids will love running around on this water playground and all the splash pads.

 Captain Jill’s Galleon is another fun spot for little cruisers that is complimentary on CocoCay.
-Located right outside of the waterpark, your kids can enjoy a full pirate ship filled with water activities - including water cannons.
+Located right outside of the waterpark and right at the end of the pier, your kids can enjoy a full pirate ship filled with water activities - including water cannons.
 This aqua park will be a hit with your little cruisers!

 Those who love to buy trinkets, t-shirts or other souvenirs when traveling will appreciate a stroll through the straw market.
-These stands feature souvenirs that are operated by locals - so you’ll be supporting the local economy as well.
+These stands feature souvenirs that are operated by locals, so you will be supporting the local economy as well.

 In my experience, the souvenirs were pricier than I anticipated.
-Expect to spend around $10 on a magnet and $25 on a t-shirt.
+Expect to spend around $15 on a magnet and $25+ on a t-shirt.
+If you are looking for a long sleeved shirt, they are more expensive and start around $40 each.
 It wasn't horribly expensive, but I was surprised by the pricing.
-If you need a pair of sunglasses or a hat, you can grab that in this area too.

 Extra Costs at CocoCay